 Sticky Tape Productions present an edgy, dramatic short film about a young woman on the autistic spectrum who struggles with all around her until the kindness of one person changes her life.

-A few stills from our trailer ...
+A few behind the scenes stills from our set ...

 Have a look at our beautiful storyboading done by the talented Matt Kavanagh

 We had a great time filming this trailer with DOP Barry Fahy!
 Christina is played by IFTA nominated, autistic, Irish actor Jordanne Jones.